cjtaylor1990/wmata_pathfinder/README.md

 This repository uses Python 3.6.5

-First, you must build the metro graph object which will be stored in a pickle (wmata.p). python build_metro.py
+First, you must build the metro graph object which will be stored in a pickle (wmata.p): python build_metro.py

 After that, the program can be used: